 - 1. Start with the female side closest to the gable/rake edge.
 Making sure you are not overhanging the gable/rake and you are only about 1⁄4" or less from the edge of the roof. - 2.
 Slide the panel up until the open hem is tight to the drip edge.
 Or if you are using exposed fasteners leave a 1" overhang past the drip/eve edge. - 3.
-Fasten the panel using the provided clips & pancake screws every 24"-30". - 4.
-Be sure to make a cut on every panel above at least one clip to ensure the panel does not slide down overtime.

-5. With hand seamers or a drip edge seamer (drip edge seamer is available for rent or purchase at MMMS) close the hem completely at the drip edge.
+Fasten the panel using pancake screws every 24"-30".
+Do not overtighten the fasteners that will cause more oil canning in the panel. - 4.
+With hand seamers or a drip edge seamer (drip edge seamer is available for rent or purchase at MMMS) close the hem completely at the drip edge.